-Applications code and then connect to Redox once over an HTTPS webhook.
+Redox lightens this load by making sure that you’re working with the data you need in a predictable manner through our API.
+Vendors code and then connect to Redox once over an HTTPS webhook.
 Redox will send messages to an application’s callback URL and receive messages and queries.
 Redox has standard JSON data models that represent a wide variety of patient-centric data.
 When we send messages to an endpoint, we include an application secret in the message headers.
 Conversely, we provide an API key for messages being sent to Redox over the webhook.
 In the event of a transmission error, Redox automatically retries a number of times before throwing an error alert notifying the application’s escalation path and our on-call engineer to investigate further.

 What Happens in the Engine…

 Our integration experts work with health systems to identify the most efficient integration strategy for their unique EHR implementation.
 For HL7 integrations, Redox most commonly maintains a secure VPN tunnel for MLLP traffic.
 HL7 messages originating in the EHR are normally routed through an on-premise interface engine already in use in the health system before being pushed to our VPN.
 Conversely, Redox pushes HL7 messages back to the EHR through this infrastructure as well.
-We also worked with health systems to connect to EHR-vendor-custom APIs as well as supporting DIRECT protocol.
+We also work with health systems to connect to EHR-vendor-custom APIs as well as supporting DIRECT protocol.